SuperCom™ ISDN

 :

-The connection set-up runs completely in background.
+The connection set-up with ISDN runs completely in background.
 The application receives events about the progress.

-It does not matter which communication link it uses (Serial, TCP/IP or ISDN) it will require one common SuperCom API to use.
+No matter what communication type in use (Serial, TCP/IP or ISDN) it requires only one common SuperCom API to use.
 The learning curve is extremely low with SuperCom!

 Home Back